orchestrateddigital/orchestrated-corona-virus-banner/src/readme.md

 ***

 #### Why choose Orchestrated WordPress plugins?
 We're a digital agency – so we too understand how annoying it is to find the perfect plugin for your client – only to discover that it's riddled with call to actions, off-brand styling, error and other messages that distracts away from the seamless experience you're trying to offer.
-As such, we develop plugins that don't invade your dashboard or dashboard menus, and feel like part of the overall WordPress experience.
+As such, we develop plugins that don't invade your dashboard or dashboard menus, and function as part of the overall WordPress experience.

 ## Development